-The Written TIE examinations consist of paper-based assessments.
-Paper-based assessment materials must be kept securely and provided to the candidate only at the commencement of the examination session.
+The Written TIE examinations consist of paper-based or online assessments.
+Paper based assessments must be kept securely and provided to the Candidate only at the commencement of the examination session.
 Instructions appear on the cover of the printed materials.